metalvegetarianoprogresivo/prueba-repl/README.md

 ## What you need to do...
 1. Design a data structure that can hold the results of all of the groups and matches with the score.
-1. Create a function that allows to report a match score.
+1. Create a function that allows to report a result of a match (score).
-1. Create a function that given a contestant name it will give you the the position and the _final score_.
+1. Create a function that given a contestant name it will return the position and the _final score_.

 <br/>
 <br/>